CollinCrist5/nasa-exoplanets-sql-explorer/README.md

 ORDER BY COUNT(disc_year) DESC
 ```
 **Steps:**
-- I wanted to see which years had the most exoplanets discovered so I selected the year and then the count of each planet discovered based on that year
+- I wanted to see which years had the most exoplanets discovered so I selected the year and then the count of each planet discovered based on that year.
-- I only wanted to see the actual Published exoplanets and not the candidates of exoplanets (celestial objects identified by telescopes like Kepler or TESS as potential planets orbiting stars outside our solar system, which have not yet been confirmed by follow-up observations)
+- I only wanted to see the actual Published exoplanets and not the candidates of exoplanets (celestial objects identified by telescopes like Kepler or TESS as potential planets orbiting stars outside our solar system, which have not yet been confirmed by follow-up observations).

 **Answer:**